rbshaffer/rbshaffer.github.io/_pages/01_research.md

 <a href="/_includes/On_Measuring_Textual_Similarity__JOP_.pdf" target="_blank">Shaffer, Robert and Zachary Elkins.
 "On Measuring Textual Similarity"</a>.
 Under review. (<a href="_includes/Similarity_Appendix.pdf" target="_blank">Appendix</a>)

 <a href="/_includes/border-sentiments.docx" target="_blank">Simmons, Beth and Robert Shaffer.
-"Globalization and Border Securitization in International Discourse."
-In progress.</a>
+"Globalization and Border Securitization in International Discourse."</a> In progress.